Contributed By Yoon & Yang LLC

 Vacations and Vacation Pay

 Weekly holiday (under Article 55 of the Labor Standards Act and Article 30 of the Enforcement Decree of the Labor Standards Act) refers to a paid vacation given to employees who have “worked continuously” for the contractual working days in a single week.
 If employees provide such “continuous work” for contractual working days in one week, employers are required to grant, on average, more than one paid vacation per week.
-Typically, employers designate Sundays as the weekly holiday, but employers are free to designate other days as the weekly holiday.

 Annual paid leaves are prescribed under Article 60 of the Labor Standards Act, and it refers to 15 days of paid vacation granted to employees who have worked for at least 80% of a year.
 If an employee has provided continuous work for less than a full year or worked less than 80% of a year, then one day of paid vacation is granted as annual paid leave for every month in which an employee provided continuous work.

 Leaves that are statutorily guaranteed include maternity leave, paternity leave, fertility treatment leave, childcare leave, family-care leave, short-term family-care leave, and menstrual leave.

 Maternity leave is covered under Article 74(1) of the Labor Standards Act, and it refers to a leave granted to pregnant women prior to and after childbirth.
 Statutes on maternity leave are mandatory provisions and, thus, neither the employer’s right to adjust the timing of such leave nor an employee’s forfeiture of the right to take such leave is recognised under the law.
 Employers must grant a total of 90 continuous days of leave prior to and after childbirth, and at least 45 days out of such 90-day leave must be allocated after childbirth.